andreitoma8/learn-yul/README.md

 ## return

-The `return(a,b)` will take the data from memory, from slot a to slot b.
+The `return(a,b)` will take the data from memory, of size 'b' starting from slot a.
 This allows you to return data that is bigger than 32 bytes.

 ```solidity
     function f() external returns (uint256, uint256) {